 What is Anxiety?

-Anxiety is a feeling of worry or fear that sits in our mind and bodies.
+Anxiety is a feeling of worry or fear that sits in our minds and bodies.
 It is an alert system, telling us that something is up.
-It can be felt when you are in a dangerous or threatening situation (raised heart-rate, perspiration, mind working quickly to assess what is happening and what is needed in response, etc), or in a situation that your mind/emotions perceive as risky.
+It can be felt when you are in a dangerous or threatening situation (raised heart rate, perspiration, mind working quickly to assess what is happening and what is needed in response, etc), or in a situation that your mind/emotions perceive as risky.

 What Causes Anxiety?